Julia Angwin

 Julia Angwin is an American investigative journalist, author, and entrepreneur.
 She co-founded and was editor-in-chief of The Markup, a nonprofit newsroom that investigates the impact of technology on society.
 She was a staff reporter at the New York bureau of The Wall Street Journal from 2000 to 2013, during which time she was on a team that won the Pulitzer Prize in journalism.
 She worked as a senior reporter at ProPublica from 2014 to April 2018, during which time she was a finalist for the Pulitzer Prize.

-Angwin is the author of two non-fiction books, Stealing MySpace: The Battle to Control the Most Popular Website in America (2009) and Dragnet Nation (2014).
+Angwin is the author of three non-fiction books, Stealing MySpace: The Battle to Control the Most Popular Website in America (2009), Dragnet Nation (2014), and On Courage: How to be a Dissident in an Age of Fear (2026).

 Early life and education

-Julia Angwin was born in Champaign, Illinois, to university professor parents who moved to Silicon Valley in 1974 to work in the emerging personal computer industry.
-She grew up in Palo Alto, where she learned to code in the 5th grade.
+Angwin was born in Champaign, Illinois, to university professor parents who moved to Silicon Valley in 1974 to work in the emerging personal computer industry.
+She grew up in Palo Alto, California, where she learned to code in the fifth grade.
 During summers, she worked at the Hewlett-Packard Demo Center in Cupertino.
 Angwin graduated from the University of Chicago in 1992 with a B.A. in mathematics.
-She was named a Knight-Bagehot Fellow at Columbia Journalism School in 1998.
+She was named a Knight-Bagehot Fellow at the Columbia University Graduate School of Journalism in 1998.
 She then completed her MBA at Columbia University with a concentration in accounting in 1999.